Giskard-AI/giskard/python-client/docs/push-feature.md

 "explanation": "This enables you to make sure this specific example is correct for a new model", "button": "Create one-sample test"

-"action": "Open the debugger session on similar examples", "explanation": "Debugging similar examples may help you find common patterns", "button": "Open debugger"
+"action": "Filter this debugging session with similar examples", "explanation": "Debugging similar examples may help you find common patterns", "button": "Open debugger"
 ```